 The Waldorf School of Philadelphia is seeking a teacher to lead a large and healthy first grade class.
 Our school is growing in a great new space, beautiful campus and buildings and a great city!

 The ideal candidate would have experience in Waldorf schools and a strong track record in working with large and active groups of students.
 Candidates for this position must be able to work openly with other teachers in the school and to receive the mentoring and support that work with the Waldorf curriculum requires.

 Necessary qualifications for this job include:

-- All current clearances from the FBI and State of PA required to work in a childcare setting.
+- Current clearances from the FBI and State of PA to work in a school setting.

 Interested candidates should send a letter along with a resume and the contact information for three professional references to Patricia Cornelius at email@example.com